-Leaving voicemailsThe Power Dialer is currently set to automatically move to the next lead after 20 seconds of ringing without someone (or an answering machine) picking up.
+Leaving voicemailsThe Dialer is set to automatically move to the next lead after 32 seconds of ringing without someone (or an answering machine) picking up.

 Current known issues and limitations

 - Calls can only be made from and to US-based phone numbers.
+(Until early 2018)

 - Calling from physically outside of the USA will have worse call quality / more latency.
+(Until early 2018)